3.9 C

 The rich history behind the German Church

-The history of the German Church in Stockholm is deeply intertwined with the city’s maritime and commercial legacy.
+Stockholm’s maritime and commercial legacy deeply intertwines with the history of the German Church.
 During the medieval era of the Hanseatic League, Saint Gertrude’s guild for German merchants originally used the building as their guild house.
-On the present-day location of the church, the guild house had a banquet hall.
+In the present-day location of the church, the guild house had a banquet hall.
 In addition, a separate chapel within the nearby Storkyrkan hosted worship services.

 Following the Reformation, the crown confiscated Saint Gertrude’s guild house and repurposed it as a place of worship.
-Remnants of the guild house, such as cellar vaults, are preserved under the church to this day.
-In the 1570s, the guild house was converted into a church, and extensive expansions were made during the 1580s.
+The church still preserves remnants of the guild house, including cellar vaults.
+The church converted the guild house in the 1570s and underwent extensive expansions during the 1580s.
 Additionally, between 1613 and 1618, the church’s first tower was constructed, designed by architect Hubert de Besche.

 The church today